elematic/heximal/README.md

   implicit dependencies.
 Runtime and components should simply be imported modules.
 - Interactive documents are applications, and need to be secured appropriately.
+- Editing functionality is best separated from rendering.
+It takes less code and bytes to view a document than to edit it.
+There can be multiple editors for the same document format.

 Heximal will be optimized for document interchange and runtime, not necessarily for hand-written documents, so rich text formatting will be done with plain HTML